-Given the diversity of California's population, language access was an important part of ensuring that the Commission fully discharged its duty to engage in "a thorough outreach program to solicit broad public participation in the redistricting public review process."
-The Language Access Subcommittee played an important role in this by researching the practices of other state bodies and making solid recommendations to the full Commission (including the languages in which the public could access the COI tool), and the 2020 Commission would recommend that such a subcommittee be appointed in the future.
+Given the diversity of California's population, language access was an important part of ensuring that the CRC fully discharged its duty to engage in "a thorough outreach program to solicit broad public participation in the redistricting public review process."
+(Gov. Code, §8253, subd. (a)(7)).
+The Language Access Subcommittee played an important role in this by researching the practices of other state bodies and making solid recommendations to the full CRC (including the languages in which the public could access the COI tool), and the 2020 CRC recommends that such a subcommittee be appointed in the future.
+Generally speaking, the 2020 CRC sought to maximize the number of languages available for its core video and printed outreach materials, and pre-announced non-English COI input meetings.
+For instance, it included both traditional and simplified Chinese versions of its printed outreach materials.

-Meetings of the first eight commissioners did not have language interpretation in place, despite the fact that the absence of any Latinos among the initial eight had generated significant concern regarding the extent to which the Commission would reflect the diversity of the state.
+Meetings of the first eight commissioners did not have language interpretation in place, even while the absence of any Latinos among the initial eight had generated significant concern regarding the extent to which the 2020 CRC would reflect the diversity of the state.
 The full commission initially relied on notice in its agendas establishing a five-day notice requirement for any accommodations due to disability, without explicitly mentioning requests for language support.